MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

 This style rule concerns whether `out` variables are declared inline or not.
 Starting in C# 7, you can [declare an out variable in the argument list of a method call](/dotnet/csharp/language-reference/keywords/out-parameter-modifier#calling-a-method-with-an-out-argument), rather than in a separate variable declaration.

-The following table shows the rule name, rule ID, applicable language versions, default values, and first supported version of Visual Studio:
+The following table shows the rule name, rule ID, applicable language versions, and default values:

 | Rule Name | Rule ID | Applicable Languages | Visual Studio Default |
 | --------- | -------- | -------------------- | ----------------------|